miladhub/jetty-tls-client-auth/README.md

 # Jetty server with TLS client authentication

-Example of setting up a Jetty server using the Jetty Maven plugin.
+Example of setting up a Jetty server capable of TLS client authentication using the Jetty Maven plugin.

 # Create the certificates